Gifted & High Performers

 - An open & inquisitive approach: Neurodiverse-affirming therapy doesn’t assume a standard or default mindset.
 This open-ended, inquisitive stance critically challenges key assumptions, if/when necessary.
 This supports insight and growth.

-- A focus on environments, systems and contexts: Neurodiverse people are frequently at odds with their environments.
-Consequently, Neurodiverse-affirming therapy re-situates your presenting concerns within greater systemic contexts.
+- A focus on environments, systems and contexts: Neurodiverse people may feel at odds with their environments.
+Consequently, neurodiverse-affirming therapy resituates your presenting concerns within greater systemic contexts.
 This too may elicit novel insight(s).
 Most basically, it supports self-compassion.

 - Strengths-focused: When people feel different, it can be important to find and lead with strengths.
 Neurodiverse-affirming therapy uncovers and helps you supercharge what you do well and what you're proud of.
 This, quite clearly, can have significant positive therapeutic benefits!